mpantelakis/TollBalance/README.md

 ```

 By following these steps, you can efficiently test the CLI commands to ensure they function correctly and handle various scenarios as expected.

+## REST API Documentation

+The REST API documentation is available in the following formats:

+### Postman Collection

+- **Path:** `documentation/Toll_Ballance_REST_API.postman_collection.json`
+- Import this file into Postman to explore and test the API endpoints.

+### OpenAPI Specification

+- **Path:** `documentation/toll_balance_openapi.yaml`
+- This file follows the OpenAPI standard and can be used with tools like Swagger UI for interactive API exploration.

 ## AI Assistance Logs